Boost Event-Driven Tactile Learning with Location Spiking Neurons: Methods

 where $l_i^{(n)}$ is the nearest firing location $l_i^{(f)} < l$. ``$<$'' indicates the location order, which is manually set and will be discussed in Section~\ref{alg}.
 The value of $u_i(l)$ is governed by two different spike response processes:

-where $s'_i=l-l_i^{(f)}$, $s'_j=l-l_j^{(f)}$, $\Gamma'_i$ is the set of presynaptic neurons of neuron $i$, and $x'_j(l_j^{(f)})=1$ is the presynaptic spike. $\eta'_i(\cdot)$ is the refractory kernel, which describes the response of neuron $i$ to its own spikes at location $l$. $\epsilon'_{ij}(\cdot)$ is the incoming spike response kernel, which models the neuron $i$'s response to the presynaptic spikes from neuron $j$ at location $l$. $w_{ij}$ accounts for the connection strength between neuron $i$ and neuron $j$ and scale the incoming spike response.
-Figure~\ref{spatialDynamics}(a) visualizes the refractory dynamics of LSRM neurons and Figure~\ref{spatialDynamics}(b) visualizes the incoming spike dynamics of LSRM neurons.
-The threshold $\vartheta$ of LSRM neurons can be different from that of TSRM neurons, while we set the same for simplicity.
+where $\Gamma_i$ is the set of presynaptic neurons of neuron $i$ and $x_j(l_j^{(f)})=1$ is the presynaptic spike at location $l_j^{(f)}$. $\eta_i(l)$ is the refractory kernel, which describes the response of neuron $i$ to its own spikes at location $l$. $\epsilon_{ij}(l)$ is the incoming spike response kernel, which models the neuron $i$'s response to the presynaptic spikes from neuron $j$ at location $l$.
+Figure~\ref{fig:dynamics1} of $\nu=l$ visualizes the refractory dynamics of the LSRM neuron $i$ and Figure~\ref{fig:dynamics2} of $\nu=l$ visualizes the incoming spike dynamics of the LSRM neuron $i$.
+The threshold $u_{th}$ of LSRM neurons can be different from that of TSRM neurons, while we set the same for simplicity.
+In Section~\ref{Tactile-LSRM}, we will apply the LSRM neurons to event-driven tactile learning and show how the proposed neurons enable feature extraction in a novel way.